 We may receive commissions for affiliate links included in this article.
 This is a sponsored post.
 Future Sharks makes no warranties about the statements, facts and/or claims made on this article.
 These are the opinions of the author.
 Read our advertising and contributor disclosure here.

-It’s 2018 and you probably created a list of goals that you want to achieve.
+If you are a regular reader of Future Sharks, you probably have a list of goals that you want to achieve.
 With so many things on your list but so little time, how can you accomplish it all?

 The only way to get moving and cross out more things on your list is to get more productive.

 Below are some science-backed proven tips that have allowed me to work on two businesses (Flux and Inston), read tons of books per year, travel the world and accomplish my goals faster than I could imagine.

 1. Learn The Pareto Principle and The Eisenhower Decision Matrix

 The Pareto Principle states that 80% of your results will come from 20% of your efforts.
 It is also known as the 80/20 rule.